rtorres90/cli-menu-helper/README.md

 CliMenuHelper.
 ==============

-CliMenuHelper is a tool to help you in the creation cli menu with options.
+CliMenuHelper is a tool to help in the creation of cli menus.

 Example:
 ```python